These wellness testimonial best practices bootstrap a powerful and free resource that’s right in front of you.

 - Board of directors and business advisors – often well-connected individuals who are well-respected in your physical or online community

-What do the best testimonials accomplish?
+What do the best testimonials and reviews accomplish?

 The most effective testimonials do one or more of the following: